 So here are the most commonly used abbreviations and acronyms in the TEFL world.
 Don’t fret if you are not familiar with them, because once you’ve read this guide you will know exactly what people are talking about.

 TEFL – Teaching English as a Foreign Language

 This is the acronym used for teaching students who do not speak English as their first language.
 English is not their mother tongue, it might be their second or even third or fourth language.

 TESOL – Teaching English to Speakers of Other Languages

 This is often used as a synonym for TEFL, though it can also be used to refer to teaching English to non-native speakers in an English-speaking country.
 While TEFL is the term generally used in the UK and Europe, TESOL is more likely to be heard in the United States, Canada, and Australia.
 In this sense, the origins can be understood to refer to non-English speakers who have immigrated to an English-speaking country.

-Just to add a bit more confusion, TESOL is also the acronym for the Teachers of English to Speakers of Other Languages, which is the American association and the equivalent of the UK’s IATEFL – the International Association of Teachers of English as a Foreign Language.
+Just to add a bit more confusion, TESOL is also the acronym for the Teachers of English to Speakers of Other Languages, which is the American association which is the equivalent of the UK’s IATEFL – the International Association of Teachers of English as a Foreign Language.